6. General Educational Philosophy

-- Opportunities will exist for all students to be successful by providing them with the opportunities to seek extra help, to have large complex tasks broken into manageable chunks, to have regular scheduled student conferencing with the course teacher and to have clear standards for evaluations.
+- Opportunities will exist for all students to be successful by providing them with the opportunities to seek additional help, to have large complex tasks broken into manageable chunks, to have regular scheduled student conferencing with the course teacher and to have clear standards for evaluations.

 - Students must respect the intellectual property rights of others.

 6.4 Assessment and Evaluation

 A wide variety of assessment and evaluation tools will be used at Virtual High School including quizzes, tests, projects, essays, journals, and final assessments.